 NOTE: At the bottom of this page you will find tips and tricks that will help you have a successful DIY floral experience for your event.
 We do not provide additional consultation for this option.

-You choose the color scheme, we cut a mix of flowers, fillers, and greens from the best blooming in the field.
+You choose the color scheme (at least 3 colors), we cut a mix of flowers, fillers, and greens from the best blooming in the field.
 This option is best for arrangements that will be in water.

 *To see a list of what will likely be blooming at the time of your event check out our Flowers We Grow page and put the month of your event in the search bar.
-We do not guarantee specific flowers until you place your order one week before your event.
+We cannot guarantee any specific flowers but would love to know your preferences.

 Is Designing your own wedding flowers a good fit for you?

 Do you have several people in your wedding party that love flowers and that you can trust to spend at least 6-8 hours 1-2 days before the ceremony to pick up, arrange, pack, transport, set up the flowers?